mustang-gan/mustang/mustang/README.md

     Docker will automatically distribute the clients over the all nodes in your swarm.

-6. Run the Lipizzaner master to start the experiments.
+7. Run the Lipizzaner master to start the experiments.

-    - **Make sure that autodiscover is set to `True` in `general.yml`, as this is required when running in docker.**

-    - *Execute on any node:*
+    *Execute on any node:*
      ```
     docker run -it --rm -e config_file=$CONFIG_FILE -e SWARM=True -e role=master --network lpz-overlay --name lipizzaner-master lipizzaner2018/lipizzaner:latest
     ```

     Set the config file path as you would for a non-docker run, e.g. `CONFIG_FILE=configuration/lipizzaner-gan/celeba.yml`.
     Lipizzaner wil automatically detect and use all non-busy nodes in the Docker overlay network.

-7. When the experiment has finished, you can stop the client service (or keep it running for future experiments):
+8. When the experiment has finished, you can stop the client service (or keep it running for future experiments):
     ```
     docker service rm lpz
     ```